Germinating the seeds

 First, soak the seeds in a cup of water for 12-24 hours (not more than 36 hours.

 Use small containers that have drainage holes, such as seedling starter trays.
 For soil, use a well draining mix.
-I use a mix of 1 part coir fiber to 1 part perlite (use fine- or medium-size perlite, not big chunks).
+I use a mix of 1 part coco fiber to 1 part perlite (use fine- or medium-size perlite, not big chunks).
 An alternate mix is 2 parts quality potting soil to 1 part perlite.
 Don't add lime to the mix.

 Remove them after 8 weeks in the refrigerator, and keep them at the same temperature range stated earlier.
 If you enclose the pots in a plastic container to maintain moisture, leave it open slightly to allow some fresh air to enter, to prevent stem rot later.

 They should begin sprouting around 6 to 8 weeks after removing them from the refrigerator, but allow up to 20 weeks for any slow ones.
 Once they sprout give them bright light, but shade them from strong afternoon sun.
 An LED or fluorescent bulb kept 3-4 inches (8-10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 Fertilizing -- For the first 3 months, feed weekly with a very dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
-After 3 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
-Or continue feeding weekly with liquid fertilizer at 1/8 strength.
+After 3 months, you may switch to a granular fertilizer that contains micronutrients.
+Follow the dosage on the package.

 Watering -- Bomarea likes the soil kept evenly moist (but not soggy).
 Don't let it dry out.
 If you're unsure if the root zone is moist enough, use a moisture meter.